 Char Siu Flavours

 The main flavours of Char Siu are typically Chinese 5 spice, honey, soy sauce, rice wine, hoisin sauce, and red bean curd.
-To accommodate my issues with gluten and to use ingredients I already had on hand I changed the basic recipe a little bit, but we will get into that later.
+To make this gluten-free and to use ingredients I already had on hand I changed the basic recipe a little bit, but we will get into that later.

 The recipe I created is based on one I found online, and it seemed pretty good.
 You can check out the original here.